jonchurch/slack-telegram-connector/README.md

 Enter your telegram webook url in .env with your glitch project url `https://<YOUR GLITCH PROJECT URL>glitch.me/telegram/receive`

 Now its a little tricky to get your telegram group id, you need to invite your bot to the group you want it in, and then send a message to the group.
-You will have to check the logs of your glitch project to see the chat id
+You will have to check the logs of your glitch project to see the chat id.

+After sending a telegram message to the group, look for this in your logs:

+`=====GOT MESSAGE FROM TELEGRAM CHANNEL: -238789099`

+Copy the number (it may or may not be a negative number)

+Paste it into your .env, and you should be ready to go!